regakos/melytanulas/README.md

 3. Ask the model about a specific context text, which is burnt in right now, then it gives an answer related to the text in a chat box.

 Model training is automatic in the script, in the training section, this trains the baseline model with the squad database.
-Evaluation is in the predict_evaluate function.
+Evaluation is in the predict_answers_and_evaluate function.